DavidCain/bibliophile/README.md

 have a script do the hard work for me.

 # Can I use this?
-The web interface currently supports San Francisco & Seattle, but if you live near one of the ~190 public libraries using the BiblioCommons system, then running this software locally should work for you.
+The [web interface][biblio] currently supports Alameda County, San Francisco, and Seattle, but if you live near one of the ~190 public libraries using the BiblioCommons system, then running this software locally should work for you.
 It relies on undocumented APIs, so your mileage may vary.

-You can use just the [Python backend][bibliophile-backend] locally.
+You can also use just the [Python backend][bibliophile-backend] locally.

 # How does this work?
-- The `bibliophile` Python package does the legwork of querying Goodreads & BiblioCommons (respectively, these are the services needed to find which books I'm interested in, and which books are available at the library).
+- The [`bibliophile` Python package][bibliophile-backend] does the legwork of querying Goodreads & BiblioCommons (respectively, these are the services needed to find which books I'm interested in, and which books are available at the library).
-- The Python module is deployed as a serverless function on AWS Lambda.
+- This repository defines some Lambda functions that are deployed to public endpoints, accessible at api.dcain.me
-    - The function is configured with an API Gateway to enable a REST API.
+    - Function are configured with an API Gateway to enable a REST API.
     - `serverless` provides automated deployment & configuration on AWS.
-- A web app provides the user interface on [biblio.dcain.me][biblio].
+- A [web app][bibliophile-frontend] provides the user interface on [biblio.dcain.me][biblio].

-## Deployment overview
-This repository contains two projects, which may be deployed separately (or together)

-### Lambda functions (Python-powered backend)
+## Deploying AWS Lambda functions
 1. [Download Docker][docker].
    We choose to Dockerize the pip environment because both `grequests` and `lxml` (dependencies of `bibliophile`) are C-based, and need to compile